Hazot/VaxTodoRe/README.md

 Format of this list: - Functionality (who can access it)

-- Log in as a VaxTodo volunteer or employee (Volunteer and employee)
+- Log in as a VaxTodo volunteer or employee (Volunteer and employee).
-- Consult the calendar (Volunteer and employee)
+- Consult the calendar (Volunteer and employee).
-- Add an appointment/visit (Volunteer and employee)
+- Add an appointment/visit (Volunteer and employee).
-- Consult the list of visitors (Volunteer and employee)
+- Consult the list of visitors (Volunteer and employee).
-- Delete and modify an appointment (Employee)
+- Delete and modify an appointment (Employee).
-- Create, modify and delete a visitor account (Employee)
+- Create, modify and delete a visitor account (Employee).
-- Consult and modify the vaccination profile of a visitor (Employee)
+- Consult and modify the vaccination profile of a visitor (Employee).
-- Consult the list of volunteers (Employee)
+- Consult the list of volunteers (Employee).
-- Create, modify and delete a volunteer account (Employee)
+- Create, modify and delete a volunteer account (Employee).
-- Complete and save an identification form (Employee)
+- Complete and save an identification form (Employee).
-- Retrieve and print an identification form (Employee)
+- Retrieve and print an identification form (Employee).
-- Send Vaccination Report (Employee)
+- Send Vaccination Report (Employee).
-- Send a callback notification (Employee)
+- Send a callback notification (Employee).

 ## Data included